 24-20 months prior to beginning of program

-- Refer to “Timeline for Developing an International Exchange or International Program Agreement” and the “Establishing, Managing or Renewing Student Exchange” or “Establishing, Managing or Renewing International Program Agreements” documents to assess program viability
+- Refer to the “Establishing, Managing or Renewing Student Exchange” or “Establishing, Managing or Renewing International Program Agreements” documents for responsibilities;

-- Submit pre-proposal via email Virginia Hosono for review by the Provost’s Office.
+- Submit pre-proposal via email to Paul Hofmann for review by the Provost’s Office.

 - Identify on-site contacts

 - Once the pre-proposal has been approved, develop the International Exchange Agreement or International Program Agreement document for submission via email to Paul Hofmann at the International Center on behalf of the Provost’s Office.